Here are some current issues that are on my radar, in alphabetical order.

 A fresh look at our amazing police department and understanding how a departure from the Resident Trooper program would impact our town.
 With recommendations from the Resident Trooper and others, a task force has been formed to perform a feasibility study to determine if Southbury has the infrastructure and capacity to form it’s own independent police department.
 Should the task force move to recommend moving forward, a referendum would be set to have voting residents make the final decision.

 I was part of the committee assembled to make sure Southbury starts 2023 with a new Director who will work hard to be the right person our Seniors will love in this position.
-Approved to start around the last week of January, we look forward to welcoming Andrea Bouchard!
+We now welcome Andrea Corcoran as our new Senior Services Director!